igor-toporet/SampleCashRegister/README.md

       is above a threshold, eg. $5 off when you spend $100 or more

 The goal of this exercise is to evaluate your coding style, Object-Oriented Design skills and functional completeness.

+---

+### See also

+For quick solution overview check out following document [Visison and Scope](https://github.com/igor-toporet/SampleCashRegister/blob/master/Doc/2%20-%20Vision%20and%20Scope.md)